Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-vasp.md

 ### 3. Nudged Elastic Band (NEB) Calculation

 The third and final subworkflow executes the NEB computation itself through VASP.
-We note the following two important input parameters within the VASP "INCAR" input script:
+We note the following important input parameters within the VASP "INCAR" input script:

 - "IMAGES" defines the number of interpolated image geometries between the initial and final states within the interpolated set under investigation.
 This tag is documented in detail in Ref. [^3].

 - "SPRING" defines the spring constant, in eV/Ang^2, between the images.
 A negative value turns on nudging.

+- "MAGMOM" ensures that the protons have opposite spins.
+This parameter has to be explicitly set in order to obtain the correct activation barrier, since the VASP NEB routine does not by itself relax the spins.

 Additional information on further possible input parameters available for VASP NEB calculations can be retrieved in Ref. [^4].